You Are Salt and Light: Why the Resurrection Still Matters

 So what does that look like on Monday morning for you?

 It starts small.
 It looks like integrity in a job where cutting corners would be easier.
 It looks like patience with a difficult coworker.
 It looks like being the kind of neighbor who notices when something is wrong.
-It looks like forgiving someone who hurt you when you had every right to hold the grudge.
+It looks like forgiving someone who hurt you when you have every right to hold a grudge.
 It looks like telling the truth when a lie would be more convenient.
-It looks like giving generously - of your time, your money, your attention - to people who cannot pay you back.
+It looks like giving generously, even sacrificially - of your time, your money, your attention - to people who cannot pay you back.

 You do not have to become salt.
 You are salt.
 You do not have to become light.
 You are light.
 The resurrection of Jesus Christ made you that.
 Your job this week is not to manufacture a spiritual identity you do not have.
 It is to live the one you already received.